Illinois Route 23

 Illinois Route 23 (IL 23) is a north–south state highway in northern Illinois.
 It runs from Illinois Route 116 in Pontiac north to U.S. Route 14 south of Harvard.
 This is a distance of 122.77 mi.

 Illinois 23 was established in 1918 as one of the original 46 SBI routes.
 The routing of Illinois 23 has not changed since its establishment.

 Route description

 Illinois 23 is a major arterial route in rural central and north-central Illinois.
-It is a parallel to the Interstate 39/U.S. Route 51 combination approximately 20 miles (32 km) to the west.
+It is a parallel to the Interstate 39/U.S. Route 51 combination approximately 20 miles (32 km) west.